7-Night Stay for 2 (1304-2n)

 Day 4 – Gloucestershire to Yorkshire

-Depart your hotel and drive into central Gloucester to visit the imposing Gloucester Cathedral on a self guided tour.
-The cathedral’s cloisters are used as various settings for Hogwarts' interiors, most notably the Fat Lady portrait in the first film and the writing on the wall and the flooded corridor scenes in the second film.
+This morning depart your hotel and drive into central Gloucester to visit the imposing cathedral that dominates the skyline: The Cathedral’s Cloisters are used as various settings for Hogwarts' interiors, most notably the Fat Lady portrait in the first film and the writing on the wall and the flooded corridor scenes in the second film.
+(Harry Potter and the Philosopher's Stone, the Chamber of Secrets, and the Half Blood Prince).
 After your visit, continue north to Yorkshire, perhaps stopping to visit Hardwick Hall along the way, which is the main setting for Malfoy Manor, the home of the Malfoy family and the Death Eaters’ main hideout in Harry Potter and the Deathly Hallows.
-Arrive at your hotel in Yorkshire late afternoon.
+Arrive at your hotel in Yorkshire late afternoon

 Nowhere in northern England says 'medieval' quite like York, a city of extraordinary cultural and historical wealth that has lost little of its pre-industrial luster.
 A magnificent circuit of 13th-century walls encloses a medieval spider's web of narrow streets.
 At its heart lies the immense, awe-inspiring York Minster, one of the most beautiful Gothic cathedrals in the world.
 York's long history and rich heritage is woven into virtually every brick and beam, and the modern, tourist-oriented city – with its myriad museums, restaurants, cafes and traditional pubs – is a carefully maintained heir to that heritage.